orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 ### Improved serializer

-With OrientDB v 3.1 new record serialzier is introduced.
+With OrientDB v 3.1 new record serializer is introduced.
 New serializer reduces size of record stored on physical device, and hence it increases query processing speed.

 ### Enterprise Profiler